What opportunities will this course give me?

-Site Carpenters will normally work on a building site, or in domestic and commercial premises, preparing and fixing building components, from the initial erection of a new building, through to the installation of all necessary fixtures and fittings, as well as a range of repair and maintenance activities.
+Site Carpenters will normally work on a building site, or in domestic and commercial premises, preparing and fixing building components, from the initial erection of a new building, through to the installation of all necessary fixtures and fittings, as well as a range of maintenance activities and repair work.

-Architectural Joiner will normally be employed in a workshop producing timber based building components and other architectural products, such as doors, windows, units and staircases, which are then transported to construction sites to be installed by site carpenters.
+Architectural Joiners will normally be employed in a workshop producing timber based building components and other architectural products, such as doors, windows, units and staircases, which are then transported to construction sites to be installed.

 Why is this course for me?

-The apprenticeship standard covers the core skills, knowledge and behaviours to encompass both pathways but also develops pathway specific skills to include:
+The apprenticeship standard covers the core skills, knowledge and behaviours applicable to both pathways but also develops pathway specific skills to include:

 • measuring, marking out, fitting, cutting, splicing, finishing, positioning and securing